 Depending on your setup, you may wish to turn on your settings again.
 However, I’d urge you to keep them off for the next step.
 The plugin I used to generate Critical CSS also carries out a wide range of performance enhancements for WordPress, and it can create conflicts with hosting providers, themes, and other plugins somewhat easily.

-Installing Swift Performance Lite for Critical CSS
+Alternative: Installing Swift Performance Lite for Critical CSS

 The way Divi is built can cause massive layout shifts (which you’re probably painfully aware of right now), and this is the best explanation I’ve read on the subject: